March 17, 2017

 6:00 p.m. - 7:30 p.m.

-Here is a look at a brushed section of the trail, prior to the start of construction:
+Here is a look at a section of the trail that was completed last year:

 Trans Canada Trail Extension Project overview